EU considers tightening law after inquiry into BlackRock contract

 BlackRock beat eight other bidders with its offer of 280,000 euros - roughly half the EU contract’s estimated value.
 The asset manager said it would ensure “physical segregation” of FMA to ensure information did not flow to other parts of its business.

-Any change to EU financial regulation would need to be approved by member states and the European Parliament.
-The Commission is due to propose an update to the regulation by the end of the year.
+The Commission is due to propose an update to EU financial regulation by the end of the year.

 Our Standards: The Thomson Reuters Trust Principles.